Nationals vs. Cubs Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- Hayden Wesneski (2-1) will take the mound for the Cubs, his sixth start of the season.
+- The Cubs will send Marcus Stroman (2-2) to the mound for his seventh start this season.

 |Opponent